 First things first, this is assuming you already have your shop set up and customized.
 Now it is down to promotions.
 One big positive is that you can generally get by on very small budgets, and you can really leverage the power of the marketplaces.
 So with that in mind, here are some of our best tips for marketing your store:

 Off-site eBay Marketing:

-While it can be a daunting interface to get started with, Google provide some amazing help files and setup guides and you can have a simple campaign up and running extremely quickly.
+While it can be a daunting interface to get started with, Google provide amazing support and setup guides to help you start marketing your ebay store extremely quickly.
 You don’t even need to spend a lot of money, because you can ensure that you are targeting very niche markets and not wasting ad budget marketing to the wrong people.
 Although it can be tricky to run an adwords campaign for a store that stocks a few thousand products, one good way of getting around this, is a feature that Google call Keyword insertion.

 Now I do want to say that it is something you should definitely read up a bit on, and will take a lot of practice to get it working really well, but Google allows you to create ad copy that pulls in the text that a user searched (provided it is within the character limits), and use that in the ad.
 This means that not only does the ad copy look hyper targeted to the users search, but it also allows you to create less ad variations for more products.

 Be careful though, as while it can be a very powerful tool, using it incorrectly can have a negative impact on your brand as your ads could look very odd.
 So my advice would be to start small and practise, then expand out once you are able to get some good performance out of it. first if you’re not sure where the rocks are.